WakingHours-GitHub/object-detection-platform/README.md

 # object-detection-platform
 From my undergraduate design.
-Aim to construct a pletform that object detection. based on Flask + Pytorch + Yolo v5 and backword may be update Segmentation of semantics content.
+Aim to construct a pletform that object detection. based on Flask + Pytorch + Yolo v5. and subsequent may be update Segmentation of semantics content.